-The UF IFAS Cervidae Health Research Initiative is seeking applicants for a 16 month internship from May 2018 to August 2019.
+The UF IFAS Cervidae Health Research Initiative is seeking applicants for an internship from May to November 1st 2018.
 Interns will be trained to conduct field necropsies on farmed deer, handle diagnostic specimens, and learn basic diagnostic skills and procedures.
 The intern will train with a wildlife veterinarian, wildlife ecologist and veterinary scientist.
-Once the requisite skills have been acquired, the intern will travel to deer farms throughout Florida to conduct necropsies and collect specimens.
+Once the requisite skills have been acquired, the intern will be based in a deer farm and travel to deer farms throughout northern Florida to conduct necropsies and collect specimens.
 We seek people capable of working independently and working cooperatively with deer farmers and landowners.
-This internship is ideal for prospective veterinary students and graduate students in wildlife or animal sciences who are taking a year off between their baccalaureate degree and graduate or professional school.
-Requirements: A current valid driver’s license and an expected graduation date of May 2018.
+This internship is ideal for prospective veterinary students and graduate students in wildlife or animal sciences who are taking a time off between their baccalaureate degree and graduate or professional school.
 Occasional overnight travel may be required.
-To apply, please send a cover letter, curriculum vitae, and contact information for 3 references to Dr. Samantha Wisely at email@example.com.
-Applications due March 15th, 2018.
+To apply, please send a cover letter, curriculum vitae, and contact information for 3 references to Dr. Juan Campos Krauer at email@example.com.

 A current valid driver’s license and immediate availability.